 The Project

 The goal of this agreement is to facilitate the renovation of the Mills Garage building, located at 370 South Main Street in Independence, Oregon, for use as a brewery.
 Hereafter it will be referred to as Project.
 Project includes façade restoration, interior framing, plumbing, electrical, and related work needed to renovate the building for its intended use.
-Project will be considered complete when the brewery/restaurant is open for business.
+A complete project description can be found in the grant application (Attachment A).
+The Project will be considered complete when the brewery/restaurant is open for business.

 IDA Commitments